 As parents, we have an unbelievable opportunity to focus on parenting our children's hearts and inward beliefs.

-Some new parents will seek to repeat their experiences from childhood, assuming, "That is the way to do it."
-Others vow not to repeat their experiences as children, faulting their parents for their unhappy childhood.
-Still others will base their parenting style on the expectations of other parents in their social circles.
+Some new parents seek to repeat their experiences from childhood, assuming that is the best practice.
+Others vow not to repeat their adolescent experiences for their kids, faulting their parents for their unhappy childhood.
+Still others base their parenting style on the expectations of other parents in their social circles.

-Are any of these approaches to parenting reflective of your personal faith in God?
-This brings us back to the opportunity and responsibility to parent our children's hearts -- their inner beliefs.
+But are any of these approaches to parenting reflective of your personal faith in God?

-Long hours committed to work schedules and a myriad of other interests can adversely affect even the best efforts to allocate enough time to parent our children's hearts and inward beliefs.
+Long hours committed to work schedules, multiple employment commitments because of lifestyle issues, and a myriad of other interests can adversely affect even the best efforts to allocate enough time to parent our children's hearts and inward beliefs.

 Begin a concerted effort now to explore opportunities that will contribute to your family heritage.